-Once it’s live you should continue investing in social media ads until the trend dies out.
+Once it’s live, add your content to our content marketing platform and continue investing in social media ads until the trend dies out.
 Obviously, at the same time, you reach out to those participating bloggers asking them to spread a word:

 In other cases, you’ll need content right when it happens but you still need to lock the preparation and promotion timeframe in your calendar.
 For example, if you cover fun holidays, you are most likely to need that content on the actual day of the holiday.

 Putting everything together in your editorial calendar

 If you plan more than 5 articles ahead, you’ll need an editorial calendar.
 If you work with writers, editors, designers and social media marketers – all working on one bog of yours or your clients, you must have an editorial calendar.

 I never start with editorial calendar (because it’s just overwhelming).
 Instead, I start with editorial road map, expend it with keyword research and only then put together a calendar.
 Otherwise, I’ll be overwhelmed.

 - Date when you start brainstorming and researching the topic in more detail